How to Give Thoughtful Employee Gifts This Holiday Season

-One of the more anxiety-inducing activities around the holiday season is trying to determine if you should give a gift to those with whom you work—colleagues, supervisors, managers, and direct reports.
+Determining if you should give a gift to those with whom you work—colleagues, supervisors, managers, and direct reports – can be one of the more anxiety-inducing activities around the holiday season.
 If you do decide that you want to give an employee gift, the practical issue becomes: “What should I give them?”

 Commonly desired employee gifts